Logging into SupportAbility

 Multi-Factor Authentication (MFA)

-If MFA has been configured as 'Optional' for each Staff Member, or 'Enforced' for your organisation, and you have activated MFA for your Staff Account using an Authenticator App, you will be required to pass the MFA step periodically when logging into SupportAbility.
+Once you have activated MFA for your Staff Account using an Authenticator App, you will be required to pass the MFA step periodically when logging into SupportAbility.

 Following your username and password being entered, the MFA window will display: